SyntheticNerd/docker-course/readme.md

 CMD ["node", "server.js"]
 ```

+### Notes on Layered Caching

+- Each line in a Dockerfile represents a layer
+- Each layer gets cached
+- If the image get rebuilt and docker detects that there were no changes to the files pertaining to a particular layer it skips it using the cache
+- When docker does detect a change it will re-run that layer and all layer after.
+- We can use this to out advantage.
+- By copying our package.json and running npm install BEFORE we copy the other project files
+- Since package.json and node are updated less often we can skip the image having to rebuild the node files every time the project is worked on

 ## TERMINAL COMMANDS

 1. `docker build .` tells docker to build a new custom image based on our Dockerfile